spiral/docs/security/validation.md

 ]
 ```

-> Error messages can be localized using `spiral/translator`.
+> Error messages can be localized using a `spiral/translator`.

 ## Validation DSL
 The default spiral validator accepts validation rules in a form or nested array.
-They key is the name of property
+The key is the name of the property
-to be validated, where the value is array of rules to be applied to the value sequentially:
+to be validated, where the value is an array of rules to be applied to the value sequentially:

 ```php
 $validator = $validation->validate(